astronomer/airflow-guides/guides/dynamic-tasks.md

 plus_10_TF.partial().expand(x=one_two_three_TF())
 ```

-### Map inputs to an operator-defined task from a TaskFlow API-defined task.
+### Map inputs to an operator-defined task from a TaskFlow API-defined task

 Passing data from an upstream task defined using the TaskFlowAPI to a downstream traditional operator works in a very similar fashion.
 Note that the format of the mapping information returned by the upstream TaskFlow API task might need to be modified to be accepted by the `op_args` argument of the traditional PythonOperator.